 1. Andi Peters in Toy Story 2 (1999)

 You know, Andi Peters, the man of Live and Kicking, Sunday Feast and CBBC’s broom cupboard.
 That’s right, the Edd the Duck bloke.
 After filming a documentary about the first Toy Story in 1999, Peters was cast as ‘Male Baggage Handler 1’ in Pixar’s third full-length feature.
-His line (about the 30 second mark in the video above): “hold it – there’s a couple more bags coming from the terminal!”
+His line: “hold it – there’s a couple more bags coming from the terminal!”

 Was this a hint from Hollywood that Peters should pack his own bags for a move across the pond?
 Would this animated plane fly him to international stardom?
 In a word: no. In a few more words: no, but here’s a video of Peters tripping over a bin and running away from a dog on Good Morning Britain.